- AustraliaEnglish

 Radio-controlled sockets

-Can Edimax Smart Plugs be used together with the Sunny Home Manager (HM-20), even without an Internet connection (offline)?
+Can Edimax radio-controlled sockets be used together with the Sunny Home Manager 2.0 even without an Internet connection?

-Why can't the Sunny Home Manager access the AVM radio-controlled sockets any more?
+Why can the Sunny Home Manager no longer access the AVM radio-controlled sockets?

-From the version FRITZ!OS 7.25 and the change in the system security of the AVM Fritz!Box, it is no longer possible to log in with a password only.
+From version FRITZ!OS 7.25, due to the change in the system security of the AVM FRITZ!Box, it is no longer possible to log in with a password only.

-A virtual user is automatically created in the FRITZ!Box with the name "fritzxxxx" (x = number between 0 and 9).
-This means that the connection data that allows the Sunny Home Manager to switch radio-controlled sockets on the Fritz!Box needs to be adapted accordingly in the Sunny Portal.
+A virtual user is automatically created in the FRITZ!Box with the name fritzxxxx (x = number between 0 and 9).
+This means that the connection data that allows the Sunny Home Manager to switch radio-controlled sockets on the Fritz!Box needs to be adapted accordingly in Sunny Portal.

-Therefore, SMA recommends selecting "FRITZ!Box-Benutzer und -Kennwort" (FRITZ!Box user and password) when logging into the home network and has defined this option as the default.
-The setting "FRITZ!Box-Kennwort" (FRITZ!Box password) can now only be used for older systems.
+Therefore, it is recommended selecting the option FRITZ!Box user and password when logging into the home network.
+This setting is activated by default.
+The option FRITZ!Box password can now only be used for older systems.

 Why can’t I add my Shelly device to the system, even though it’s compatible and correctly connected, and is detected as a new device?